 Flowering Rush Survey and Eradication

-Flowering Rush is an ornamental plant that may cause a significant environmental and societal impact after it has started spreading down the South Saskatchewan River.
+Flowering Rush is a prohibited invasive weed that is a threat to our wetlands and riparian areas.
+It may cause a significant environmental and societal impact after it has started spreading down the South Saskatchewan River.
+Its tolerance to a variety of soil types and moisture levels allows it to out-compete native plants, decreasing the biodiversity of Saskatchewan’s aquatic ecosystems.

 Flowering Rush can: